Senate dodges US debt disaster, voting to extend borrowing

 Congress has just days to act before the Oct.
 18 deadline after which the Treasury Department has warned it will quickly run short of funds to handle the nation’s already accrued debt load.

-The House is likely to return to approve the measure next week.
+The House is likely to approve the measure next week.
+After the Senate action, Majority Leader Steny Hoyer announced the House is being called back to session Tuesday evening for votes.

 Republican leaders worked through the day to find the 10 votes they needed from their party to advance the debt limit extension to a final vote, holding a private huddle late in the afternoon.
 It was a long and “spirited” discussion in the room, said Sen. Josh Hawley of Missouri.